Vulcaine/BLAST_public/README.md

 ### Extra example

-Thanks to the `pipe operator` we can chain methods more easily and readably with BLAST functional way.
+Thanks to the `pipe operator` we can chain methods more easily with BLAST functional way.

 **Instead of this**
 ```scala